Renault UE Chenillette: Development

 In the summer of 1931, the prototypes were ready for trials.
 Citroën had received orders for six tractor prototypes: three fully tracked vehicles and three of the half-track type.
 The first prototype to be ready, not at all resembling the Carden-Loyd carrier, was in the form of a very small half-track fitted with a Kégresse track and manned by only a driver protected by an armoured hood with vision slits, sitting on the left side of the vehicle, with the engine to his right.
 Only the nose of the vehicle was armoured.
 It was presented to the Commission de Vincennes on 24 July 1931 and tested until 29 July.
 The commission noted that the cooling system failed and that there was no possibility of decoupling the trailer from inside the driver's cabin.
-On 31 July the other two half-tracks were delivered together with the first two trailers.
+On 31 July, the other two half-tracks were delivered together with the first two trailers.
 The matériel was rejected as being too vulnerable.
 Citroën discontinued the development of the fully tracked vehicles but rebuilt one of the half-tracks prototypes into the prototype of the larger AMR Citroën Kégresse P 28 half-track, fifty of which would be built.

-On 10 and 17 December 1930 Brandt had obtained an order for six complete sets: tractor, trailer and tractor-carrying trailer.
+On 10 and 17 December 1930, Brandt had obtained an order for six complete sets: tractor, trailer and tractor-carrying trailer.
 To honour its commitments to Vickers, it let the trailers and one tractor be built in Britain.
 To conform to the requirement for production in France, Brandt delegated the task of building a new tractor type to the Latil company, as it had too little experience itself.
-The Latil prototype, presented on 7 August 1931 was very much on lines of the British type and strongly resembled the later Universal Carrier: fully tracked and with most of the vehicle covered by an open rectangular superstructure to ensure as large a carrying capacity as possible.
-Only a small driver's and engine section on the front was armoured on top.
-On 17 July the commission considered the type ready for troop trials.
+The Latil prototype, presented on 7 August 1931, was very much along the lines of the British type and strongly resembled the later Universal Carrier: fully tracked and with most of the vehicle covered by an open rectangular superstructure to ensure as large a carrying capacity as possible.
+Only a small driver's and engine section at the front was armoured on top.
+On 17 July, the commission considered the type ready for troop trials.